jhhan0/CashPoint/README.md

 # CashPoint

-Assignment 2 CashPoint
+HAN, Jihun CSCI1130 Assignment 2 CashPoint

-The Chinese University of Hong Kong, CSCI1130
-This is a basic CashPoint program written by JAVA programming language.
+This is a source code of CSCI1130 Assignment called "CashPoint" written in Java.